CyrusWilkie/CyrusWilkie.github.io/aboutme.md

 cover-img: "assets/img/aboutimg.jpg"
 ---

+# Who am I?

 Currently a casual academic at the University of New South Wales teaching Computer Systems Fundamentals.
 I have experience teaching groups of up to 25 University students basic computer science concepts both online and in person.
+<span class="fa fa-graduation-cap about-icon"></span>
 Currently in my second year of studying a Bachelor of Computer Science with a major in Information Security at the University of New South Wales, Sydney.

 Proficient in Python, C, Java and, most importantly, MIPS Assembly.
 Some limited experience in JavaScript (enough to perform XSS, and not much more).